Homosexuality in China: Movies, TV and web series

-In 2015, film-maker Fan Popo sued government censors for pulling his gay documentary Mama Rainbow from online sites.
+In 2015, filmmaker Fan Popo sued government censors for pulling his gay documentary Mama Rainbow from online sites.
 The lawsuit concluded in December 2015 with a finding by Beijing No.1 Intermediate People's Court that the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT) had not requested that hosting sites pull the documentary.
 Despite this ruling, which Fan felt was a victory because it effectively limited state involvement, "the film is still unavailable to see online on Chinese hosting sites."

 On December 31, 2015, the China Television Drama Production Industry Association posted new guidelines, including a ban on showing queer relationships on TV.
 The regulations stated: "No television drama shall show abnormal sexual relationships and behaviors, such as incest, same-sex relationships, sexual perversion, sexual assault, sexual abuse, sexual violence, and so on."
 These new regulations have begun to affect web dramas, which have historically had fewer restrictions:

 "Chinese Web dramas are commonly deemed as enjoying looser censorship compared with content on TV and the silver screen.
 They often feature more sexual, violent and other content that is deemed by traditional broadcasters to fall in the no-no area."

 In February 2016 the popular Chinese gay web series Addicted (Heroin) was banned from being broadcast online 12 episodes into a 15-episode season.
 Makers of the series uploaded the remaining episodes on YouTube, and production of a planned second season remains in doubt.